amit800kumar/Angular-18-setup/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+---

+## Explanation:

+Core Directory: Contains singleton services used across the application.
+Shared Directory: Contains reusable components, directives, and pipes.
+Feature Components: Each feature has its own components and child components.
+Routing: Configured using the new provideRouter function for standalone components.

+1. http://localhost:4200/feature1 - this will load featue1 component only for child, path is: http://localhost:4200/feature1/child